German Minority Electoral Committee: Programme

-The party is placed on the center of the Polish political spectrum, or otherwise as slightly left of centre, and after the 2002 Polish local elections it formed a coalition with Democratic Left Alliance.
+The party is placed on the center of the Polish political spectrum, centrist or right-of-centre, or otherwise as slightly left of centre, and after the 2002 Polish local elections it formed a coalition with Democratic Left Alliance.
 Polish political scientist Andrzej Szczepański found that the voter profile of the German Minority Electoral Committee is typical of a party of the left, particularly similar to the Democratic Left Alliance.
-It was also compared to left-wing Polish agrarian parties such as Samoobrona and the 2000s Polish People's Party (PSL).
+It was also compared to Polish agrarian parties such as Samoobrona and the 2000s Polish People's Party (PSL).
 PSL was considered agrarian socialist and left-wing in the 2000s, although it moved to the right in late 2010s.

 National elections

 As an organisation representing a national minority, it is not required to pass the election threshold of 5% as standard political parties in Poland are.